On 4/24/17, ICCR held a press conference on Wells Fargo - listen to the recording here.

-ICCR members filed multiple resolutions as a result of fraudulent activities recently uncovered by the Consumer Financial Protection Bureau (CFPB).
+As a result of fraudulent activities uncovered by the Consumer Financial Protection Bureau (CFPB) last fall, ICCR members filed a resolution requesting a Review and Report on Business Standards including an analysis of the impacts the current scandal will have on customers, operations, reputation and shareholder value .
 Wells Fargo reported a $185 million settlement with the CFPB due to widespread and systemic illegal acts of consumer fraud, including setting up two million deposit and credit card accounts for customers without their permission.
 The action follows other enforcement actions against the Company, including a 2012 settlement with the Department of Justice for $175 million over the “discriminatory steering” of African American and Hispanic borrowers into high cost loans.
 Investors argue these costly settlements are symptomatic of deeper oversight and ethical failures and are calling for the implementation of governance and risk management processes to address them via several resolutions sent to the company last Friday.

 Said Sr. Nora Nash of the Sisters of St. Francis of Philadelphia, “At our meeting with Wells representatives last December, we pressed for disclosure and we were denied the truth.
 Now we are confronted with painful accounts of fraud including some 80,000 customers in Pennsylvania alone.
 As shareholders and customers ourselves we feel betrayed and have no choice but to call for a full review of business standards through this resolution which we hope other shareholders will support.”